oauthstuff/draft-oauth-rar/main.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Daniel Fett, Sebastian Ebling, Dave Tonge, Mike Jones, Nat Sakimura, and Rob Otto for their valuable feedback during the preparation of this draft.
+We would like to thank Daniel Fett, Sebastian Ebling, Dave Tonge, Mike Jones, Nat Sakimura, and Rob Otto for their valuable feedback during the preparation of this specification.

 We would also like to thank
 Vladimir Dzhuvinov,